-This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System (TRS) as of June 30, 2016 performed by Conduent HR Services, LLC (Conduent), formerly known as Buck Consultants, LLC.
+This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System (TRS) as of June 30, 2017 performed by Conduent HR Consulting, LLC (Conduent HR Consulting).

 The actuarial valuation is based on financial information provided in the statements audited by KPMG LLP, member data provided by the Division of Retirement and Benefits, and medical enrollment data provided by the healthcare claims administrator (Aetna), all as summarized in this report.
-The benefits considered are those delineated in Alaska statutes effective June 30, 2016.
+The benefits considered are those delineated in Alaska statutes effective June 30, 2017.
 The actuary did not verify the data submitted, but did perform tests for consistency and reasonableness.

-All costs, liabilities and other factors under the System were determined in accordance with generally accepted actuarial principles and procedures.
+All costs, liabilities and other factors under TRS were determined in accordance with generally accepted actuarial principles and procedures.
 An actuarial cost method is used to measure the actuarial liabilities which we believe is reasonable.
-Conduent is solely responsible for the actuarial data and actuarial results presented in this report.
-This report fully and fairly discloses the actuarial position of the System as of June 30, 2016.
+Conduent HR Consulting is solely responsible for the actuarial data and actuarial results presented in this report.
+This report fully and fairly discloses the actuarial position of TRS as of June 30, 2017.

 TRS is funded by Employer, State, and Member Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board) and as required by Alaska state statutes.
 The funding objective for TRS is to pay required contributions that remain level as a percent of total TRS compensation.
-The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, System expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percentage of payroll over a closed 25-year period and as required by Alaska state statutes.
+The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, plan expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percentage of total TRS compensation over a closed 25-year period and as required by Alaska state statutes.
 The closed 25-year period was established effective June 30, 2014.